commercetools/commercetools-docs-kit/.changeset/cuddly-items-jam.md

 '@commercetools-docs/ui-kit': patch
 ---

-Uses new headline color for the page hero title.
+Implements new documentation logo and the new headline color for the page hero title.